Drake Drops New Freestyle With Subliminal Shots Aimed At Opponents

 Drake fans have been waiting for weeks to hear him issue a direct rebuttal to his rap nemesis Pusha T’s last scathing diss track, and on Saturday he decided to address some of his opposition in a subliminal freestyle.

-The Canadian lyricist dropped a “Behind Barz” freestyle while visting the U.K. rap channel Link Up TV, which fans surmised could be sending a subliminal message to rap mogul Kanye West who also heads Pusha T’s G.O.O.D.
+The Canadian lyricist dropped a “Behind Barz” freestyle while visting the U.K. rap channel Link Up TV, which fans surmised could be sending a subliminal message to rap mogul Kanye West, who also heads Pusha T’s G.O.O.D.
 Music record label.

-“They wanna link when they got no chunes/They too worried about selling out shoes,” Drake raps, which could be a shot at rap mogul West whose adidas Yeezy sneakers have risen in popularity.
+“They wanna link when they got no chunes/They too worried about selling out shoes,” Drake raps, which could be a shot at West whose Adidas Yeezy sneakers have risen in popularity.

 He went on to rhyme, “I know so much sh*t that I cannot expose, I keep it inside and I laugh on my own.”

-The freestyle comes one week after Drake released his fifth studio album in the form of the 25 track double disc effort Scorpion.
+The freestyle comes one week after Drake released his fifth studio album in the form of the 25 track double disc, Scorpion.
 The album has already made history as the first to garner 1 billion streams in a week.

-While it is unclear if Drake’s latest freestyle was indeed taking aim at West, the possibility is likely since he has engaged in a rap feud with the rap mogul’s artist Pusha T. In May rappers Pusha T and Drake went bar for bar in a series of diss tracks.
+While it is unclear if Drake’s latest freestyle was indeed taking aim at West, the possibility is likely since he has engaged in a rap feud with the rap mogul’s artist, Pusha T. In May, rappers Pusha T and Drake went bar for bar in a series of diss tracks.

 Pusha T released the song “Infrared” where he spoke about Drake allegedly using a ghostwriter while likening the rapper to President Donald Trump.
 Drake responded with a track called “Duppy” which made mention of Pusha T’s significant other and insinuated that he was one of West’s ghostwriters.